Back to all articles

 "Judgments are often influenced not by absolute values, but by comparisons with other available options." — Richard H. Thaler

-See which persuasion techniques your site is missing
+See which conversion patterns your page is missing

-Our AI analyzes your interface against 80+ psychological triggers including the Contrast Effect.
+Our AI reviews your page against 80+ patterns including the Contrast Effect.

 Analyze Your Conversion Triggers

-• Related Reading: See how First Impressions Matter through anchoring and how The Decoy That Directs uses a third option to change preferences.
+• Related: First Impressions Matter on anchoring and The Decoy That Directs on adding a third option that nobody picks.

-• Color: A bright "Sign Up" button against a neutral background uses the contrast effect to signal importance.
+• Color: A bright "Sign up" button against a calm background pulls the eye.

 Visual Contrast Guidelines